vlad-munteanu/2-Weeks-of-Code/README.md

 ![alt text](https://github.com/vlad-munteanu/30Apps_30Days/blob/master/Screenshots/Gifs/Day4.gif)

 ## Day 5: Pwned
 An app that connects to the ESP8266 Deauther 2.0 interface for network pen-testing.
 Only meant for use on personal networks.
+Uses WKZombie to run JS code to interact with the web interface for the Deauther.
+Wasn't able to finish in time so I opted to use a webview for the scan view.